Leaderboard - Best Hard Drive, SSD and Storage Solutions

 Standard 2.5" - While most products in this category are engineered for price point, there are a few that stand out.
 The HGST G-Technology mini is our favorite in the class for both excellent build quality and the best performance in the class.
 The G-Tech tops out at 1TB though, for those who need more storage in a small package, the WD My Passport Studio line is also very nice to look at and tops out at 2TB.

 Wireless - The wireless portable drive market is aflood with options, but few really stand out and differentiate.
-Two hard drive based models we like are the Corsair Voyager Air and the Seagate Wireless Plus.
-Both available in capacities up to 1TB, the Corsair is special because of the built-in NAS functionality and the Seagate gets points for excellent build and swapable interface options.
+The hard drive based models we like best is the LaCie Fuel, but it's followed closely by the the Corsair Voyager Air and the Seagate Wireless Plus.
+All three are available in capacities up to 1TB; the Corsair is special because of the built-in NAS functionality and the Seagate gets points for excellent build and swapable interface options.
+The LaCie owns best design and is ready to go for Apple devices out of the box.
 The entire class though needs application development help and heavy users will find several gaps in use, but both excel in providing wireless access to files when on the go.
+For smaller capacity needs, there are several flash-based options that provide ease of use in a tiny package.
+Our favorites in this class are the SanDisk Connect, SanDisk Connect Media Drive and the Kingston MobileLite Wireless.

 Windows To Go - There are two ways WTG has been implemented, usually it's on a flash drive, but there is also a hard drive based solution.
 Both the Kingston DataTraveler Workspace and the WD My Passport Enterprise provide good representations of what WTG can be; the Kingston in a portable USB form factor with flash storage and the WD with the much more capacious 500GB hard drive.